DogcraftNet/DogcraftPlugins/Dogcraft-Logging.md

 ---

-## Lookup Results
+## Lookup & Inspect Results

-Lookup results combine blocks and containers into a single time-sorted view.
+Both lookup and inspect use the same rendering engine and display format.
+Results are merged into a single time-sorted, paginated view.
 Each result line includes:

 - **Clickable coordinates** — click the `x, y, z` to teleport directly to that location (hover shows "Click to teleport")
 - **Container snapshots** — container entries show clickable **[Before]** and **[After]** links that open a read-only inventory GUI of the exact items at that point in time